 Visualization and Characterization of Domains in Supported Model Membranes (H.A.
 Rinia et al.).

 Physicochemical Insights into Equilibria in Bilayer Lipid Membranes (A.D.
 Petelska et al.).

 Effects of Sugars on the Stability and Structure of Lipid Membranes During Drying (D.K.
 Hincha et al.).

 Atomic Force Microscopy of Lipid Bilayers (H.-J. Butt, A.K.
 Awizio).

 Interfaces, Bifaces and Nanotechnology (Jian-Shan Ye et al.).

 Interaction of Polyene Macrolide Antibiotics with Lipid Model Membranes (M. Baginski et al.).

 On the use of Impedance Spectroscopy for Studying Bilayer Lipid Membranes (A.E.
 Vallejo, C.A.
 Gervasi).

 The lipid bilayer is central to life, as all living organisms possess a lipid bilayer structure, thereby underlying the lipid bilayer principle of biomembranes.
-The lipid bilayer principle and its applications are the main theme of this new book series.

 This new series on bilayer lipid membranes (BLMs and liposomes) include invited chapters on a broad range of topics, from theoretical investigations, specific studies, experimental methods, to practical applications.